wireapp/wire-server-deploy/offline/kvm-hetzner.md

 ## use the hetzner robot console to create a new server.

-select ubuntu 18.04, on an ax41-nvme dedicated server.
+select ubuntu 18.04 or ubuntu 20.04 on an ax101 dedicated server.

 returned IP: 65.21.197.76